chris-moreton/concourse-pipeline-controller/README.md

 This must be the name of your GitHub repository.

-Update the repositories.yml file to include your project.
-Included projects must be repositories in the GitHub organisation specified when the pipeline controller was [created](<https://github.com/chris-moreton/concourse-pipeline-controller/wiki/Creating-Your-Own-Pipeline-Controller>).

 ##### Deployment Key

 If your project is not open source, you will need to add a deployment key to your repository.
 Store the key in the following location in CredHub.
 See [Adding Secrets to CredHub](<https://github.com/chris-moreton/concourse-pipeline-controller/wiki/Adding-Secrets-To-CredHub>) in the wiki for more details on this.